raspberrypilearning/freecad-dice/en/step_5.md

 --- /task ---

 --- task ---
-Then you can align the two middle circles with each other and with the centre of the construction geometry, using the *Create a horizontal constraint on the selected item* icon
+Then you can align the two middle circles with each other and with the centre of the construction geometry.
+Click the centre of the square and **Ctrl** click the two circles.
+Use the *Create a horizontal constraint on the selected item* icon so that all three are horizontally aligned.

 ![Constraint_Horizontal](images/Constraint_Horizontal.png)